Grenfell Tower Inquiry Phase 2: February 2021

-Debbie French, a former sales executive at Arconics, who had sold the panels to Grenfell explained that Arconics also sold a fire retardant version of the panel, but the default version of the panel, which was cheaper, was highly flammable.
+Debbie French, a former sales executive at Arconic who had sold the panels to Grenfell, explained that Arconic also sold a fire retardant version of the panel, but the default version of the panel, which was cheaper, was highly flammable.
 The British preferred to use the cheaper panel, so that was the one offered.

-Claude Wehrle, Arconic’s technical manager, Peter Froehlich and Gwenaëllfe Derrendinger are not cooperating with the inquiry claiming to be covered by French law.
-It is alleged the Wehrle had instructed French, which technical details she was allowed to release to customers.
+Claude Wehrle (Arconic's technical manager), Peter Froehlich, and Gwenaëllfe Derrendinger are not cooperating with the inquiry, claiming to be covered by French law.
+It is alleged the Wehrle had instructed French about which technical details she was allowed to release to customers.